Dental Public Health

 -Undertaking a health equity audit of a public health service

 -Evaluating an oral health service

 -Becoming competent at using information technology to gather, analyse and present dental public health data

 -Using dental serve quality indicators to protect the public from risk associated with the delivery of dentistry

 -Learning how to teach dental public health at a specialist level

 The degree programme is divided into taught courses with an significant component of the course working with national health providers (e.g. the UK National Health Service).
 A major dissertation is undertaken during the course.

-Trinity College Dublin, the University of Dublin is ranked in the Top 100 Universities in the world and is the highest ranked University in Ireland.
+Trinity College Dublin, the University of Dublin is the highest ranked University in Ireland.